High-yield investment program: OSGold

 OSGold was founded as an e-gold imitator in 2001 by David Reed and folded in 2002.
 According to a lawsuit filed in U.S. District Court in early 2005, the operators of OSGold may have made off with US$250 million.
 CNet reported that "at the height of its popularity, the OSGold currency boasted more than 60,000 accounts created by people drawn to promises of 'high yield' investments that would provide guaranteed monthly returns of 30 percent to 45 percent."

 PIPS

 PIPS (People in Profit System or Pure Investors) was started by Bryan Marsden in early 2004 and spanned more than 20 countries.
 PIPS was investigated by Bank Negara Malaysia in 2005 which resulted in Marsden and his wife being charged in a Malaysian court with 97 counts of money laundering more than 77 million RM, equivalent to $20 million.

 Colonyinvest

 Another large case took place in Thailand in 2008.
 Colonyinvest cheated 50,000 Thai investors out of about 5 billion baht (~ 150 million US$).

 Other HYIPs

-Other HYIPs that have been shut down due to legal action includes Ginsystem Inc, the infamous Sunshine Empire in Singapore, City Limouzine, Future Maker Pvt.
-Ltd. (~200 million US$) in India, EMGOLDEX or Emirates Gold Exchange, and WorldWide Solutionz in South Africa.
+Other HYIPs that have been shut down due to legal action include Ginsystem Inc, Sunshine Empire in Singapore, City Limouzine, Future Maker in India, EMGOLDEX or Emirates Gold Exchange, and WorldWide Solutionz in South Africa.